sillelien/dollar/dollar-docs/src/main/resources/pages/manual.md

 ## Resources &amp; URIs

 URIs are first class citizen's in Dollar.
-They refer to a an arbitrary resource, usually remote, that can be accessed using the specified protocol and location.
+They refer to a an arbitrary resource, that can be accessed using the specified protocol and location.
 Static URIs can be referred to directly without quotation marks, dynamic URIs can be built by casting to a uri using the `as` operator.

 ```dollar
 var posts = << https://jsonplaceholder.typicode.com/posts